A Personalized Course of Study

-High school students can create a course of study personalized for their interests and goals.
-To earn a college prep academic diploma, students must complete 23.5 credits of academic and elective courses.
-Students earn one credit (one year) for each 36-week course.
+Upper School students can create a course of study personalized for their interests and goals.
+To earn a College Prep academic diploma, students must complete a minimum of 23.5 credits.
+Students earn one credit for each 36-week (one-year) course and a half credit for each 18-week (semester) course.

 School of Record Status

 Laurel Springs serves as the School of Record for students who are enrolled full-time.
-As a private school with the mission of ensuring students graduate from high school and enter the college of their choice, it is highly recommended that student take a 6 or 7 course case load each year to stay on track for graduation.
-Laurel Springs students work closely with our school counselors in order to ensure that graduation requirements are met.
+As a private school with the mission of ensuring students graduate from high school and enter the college of their choice, it is highly recommended students enroll in 6 or 7 credits each year to stay on track for graduation.
+Laurel Springs’ students work closely with our school counselors in order to ensure that graduation requirements are met.

-The recommendations shown below provide a foundation from which students may begin planning for their high school course selection.
+The course requirements shown below provide a foundation from which students may begin planning their upper school course selection.
 College admissions policies and academic requirements vary widely.
-The sample course requirements and recommendations are not specific to any particular college or university.
-Our school counselors help tailor the course list to match a student’s specific goals and interests.
+Given this, our school counselors help tailor the course list to match a student’s specific goals and interests.
+Students interested in moderately selective colleges might follow a track similar to one below, while students interested in highly selective colleges might follow a track similar to two below.

 - Math must include, at a minimum, Algebra 1, Geometry, Algebra 2 or higher-level math.